kevin083177/Trash-Detect/README.md

     ```
 </details>

-How to get your host machine IP？
+How to get your host machine IP?
 <details>
 	<summary>Click to expand</summary>